awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/cloudwatch-metrics-component.md

 ## Input data<a name="cloudwatch-metrics-component-input-data"></a>

 This component accepts metrics on the following topic and publishes the metrics to CloudWatch\. <a name="connector-component-local-publish"></a>By default, this component subscribes to local publish/subscribe messages\.
-For more information about how to publish messages to this component from your custom components, see [Publish/subscribe messaging](interprocess-communication.md#ipc-publish-subscribe)\.
+For more information about how to publish messages to this component from your custom components, see [Publish/subscribe local messages](ipc-publish-subscribe.md)\.

 **Default topic \(local publish/subscribe\):** `cloudwatch/metric/put`